Concordium/concordium.github.io/source/mainnet/net/guides/run-node-windows.rst

 -  Search for *configure concordium node* in the **Search** bar, and then select **Configure Concordium Node Service**.
 If you see a message saying *Do you want to allow this app to make changes to your device?*, select **Yes**.
 The configuration file opens in Notepad.

-..
-To Do:

-   Add information about Concordium node runner service configuration
+For more information, see :ref:`Concordium Windows node runner service configuration<node-runner-service-configuration>`.

 .. _view-windows-node-log: